 Next, add the default\guest\policy to my\first\root\module (removing any previous modules).
-Now when visiting the portal, selecting any of the guest sources will require you to enter both the mandatory fields of the source (ex: phone + mobile provider) and the mandatory fields you defined in the default\guest\policy.
+Now when visiting the portal, any of the guest sources configured in your connection profile will require you to enter both the mandatory fields of the source (ex: phone + mobile provider) and the mandatory fields you defined in the default\guest\policy.